dhanjalgurdeep/jenkinsawssample/README.md

-# Web app deployed on AWS EC2 on tomcat.
+# Web app deployed to AWS EC2 on tomcat.

 - Configuration defined in Jenkinsfile.